Alluxio/alluxio/docs/Command-Line-Interface.md

 Tachyon's command line interface gives users access to basic file system operations.
 Invoke the command line utility with the script:

-    bin/tachyon
+    ./bin/tachyon tfs

-Currently, the only command is tfs, TachyonFileSystem, for file system operations.
-All "path" variables should start with
+All "path" variables in tfs commands should start with

     tachyon://<master node address>:<master node port>/<path>